TeraTech

 1. Create a recordset through a master query.
 Master queries may be generated through tags or functions that create recordsets.

-2. Compose a detail query.
+2. Compose a detailed query.
 This would be a cfquery tag that specifies dbtype= “query”

 3. Write an SQL statement that retrieves the applicable information.
-A datasource does not need to be specified at this point.
-However, specify the names of one or more currently existing queries as table names within your SQL code.
+A data source does not need to be specified at this point.
+However, select the names of one or more currently existing queries as table names within your SQL code.

 <h1>Employee List</h1>